 If not number 3, then please this one.
 You don’t want beginners on the subject feeling overwhelmed, nor do you want seasoned attendees feeling like their time wasn’t put to good use.

 If your unconference is intended for novices, say so.
 If it’s for experts, say so too.

 5. Get agenda input before the event – and make it public.

 This way, people can have a sense of what may be covered and decide for themselves if the unknown is really worth it!
 (If you’re not sure how to do this, here’s one great tool to consider.)

 Which leaves us here.

-But I haven’t given up entirely.
-Theres something to be said about why the unconference model has become more popular in recent years.
-The appeal isn’t completely lost on me.
+But I haven’t given up.
+There’s something to be said about why the unconference model has become more popular in recent years.
+The appeal isn’t completely lost on me, nor is the potential.

-But like all shiny new things, theres a lot of underlying work that needs to happen in order for this to be an inclusive and effective learning alternative.
-That’s all.
+But like all shiny new things, there’s a lot of underlying work that needs to happen in order for this to be an inclusive and effective learning alternative.